Gohar Mamajiwala

-Gohar Khayyam Mamajiwala (19 November 1910 – 28 September 1985), also known as Miss Gohar, was an Indian singer, actress, producer and studio owner.
+Gohar Khayyam Mamajiwala (19 November 1910 – 28 September 1985), also known as Miss Gohar, was an Indian singer, actress, producer and studio co-owner of Ranjit Studios.

 Early life

-She was born into a Dawoodi Bohra family.
+Gohar was born on 19 November 1910 into a Dawoodi Bohra family in Lahore, Punjab, British India.
 Gohar's father's business almost collapsed and the family funds were seriously depleting when a family friend, Homi Master, working at the time as a director for Kohinoor Films, suggested that Gohar take up acting as a career.
 Her parents agreed.